Skip to main content

 Native Range

-Native to three isolated mountain populations in the Serranía de Ronda, Andalusia (southern Spain) and the Rif Mountains of northern Morocco, at 3,000–5,600 feet (900–1,700 m).
+Native to three isolated mountain populations: the Serrania de Ronda in Andalusia, southern Spain, and two populations in the Rif Mountains of northern Morocco, at 3,000-5,600 feet (900-1,700 m) elevation.
 IUCN Endangered.

 Suggested Uses